-Staff who make complaints, report that they have witnessed wrongdoing, or who participate in good faith in any investigation must not suffer any form of retaliation or victimisation as a result.
+Staff who make complaints or who participate in good faith in any investigation must not suffer any form of retaliation or victimisation as a result.
 Anyone found to have retaliated against or victimised someone in this way will be subject to disciplinary action under our Disciplinary Procedure.